-Those of us who battle sensitive skin know the impact of weather.
+Those of us who battle sensitive, problem and reactive skin know the impact of weather.
 Be it warm, cold, windy, humid or dry, the elements often play a role in how our skins look and feel.
-We sat down with experienced skin therapist and trainer Jessica Delst to hear more about how summer in particular affects finicky faces.
+We sat down with experienced etshetician and trainer Jessica to hear more about how summer in particular affects finicky faces.
+Read more!

-For sensitive skin, all seasons bring their own challenges.
+For sensitive and problem skin, all seasons bring their own challenges.
 What is specific for summertime?

-What are your top tips for caring for sensitive skin during summer?
+What are your top tips for caring for sensitive and problem skin during summer?

-JD: Use a broad-spectrum SPF every day, and avoid filters known to cause irritation - physical filters are usually better tolerated than chemical ones.
+Use a broad-spectrum SPF every day, and avoid filters known to cause irritation - physical filters are usually better tolerated than chemical ones.
 Remember, SPF in your foundation is not enough.
 Also remember to stay hydrated, avoid direct sunlight and use a gentle cleansing product to take off sunscreen, sweat and dirt.

-What type of products are suitable for sensitive skin in summertime?
+What type of products are suitable for sensitive and problem skin in summertime?

-What’s the biggest don’t for sensitive skin in summer?
+What’s the biggest don’t for sensitive and problem skin in summer?

-You can book an appointment with Jessica at Kuulas, in Helsinki, here
+You can book an appointment with Jessica at Kuulas Salon, in Helsinki, here